Current Research in Archaeology

 » Mysteries of Mass Graves: Native Americans Reburied Relatives by the Score in Ossuaries (Dennis C. Curry, Scientific American Discovering Archaeology, July/August 2000)

 THE WATER-SATURATED REMAINS of a large wharf structure were investigated at 18th century Pemberton Hall near Salisbury on Maryland's Eastern Shore.
 The squared timbers, some of which exceed 18 inches in diameter, are located in a tidal flat and are believed to be part of historic Mulberry Landing.
 Work included both the illustration and photodocumentation of the wharf components and associated construction debris and artifacts.
 Dendrochronology dating undertaken on the timbers revealed that the wharf had to have been constructed prior to 1748.
-The project to uncover and document the remains was undertaken by volunteers from diverse backgrounds and interests under the auspices of the Board of Directors of Pemberton Hall in cooperation with Maryland State Underwater Archeologist, Dr. Susan Langley.
+The project to uncover and document the remains was undertaken by volunteers from diverse backgrounds and interests under the auspices of the Board of Directors of Pemberton Hall in cooperation with Maryland State Underwater Archaeologist, Dr. Susan Langley.

 » "Tongues in Trees: Archaeology, Dendrochronology, and the Mulberry Island Wharf" (Susan B.M.
 Langley, Maryland Historical Magazine 95(3), Fall 2000)